metasidd/ColorTokensKit-iOS/Readme.md

 print(uiColor) // Output: UIDeviceRGBColorSpace 0.5 0.4 0.3 1

 ```

-## Sample Application
-Open `ColorGenerator.xcproject` from the File Explorer to explore the spectrum of colors.
-[insert image of the application]

 ## Future Ideas
 - [ ] Offer `.lighten()`, `.darken()`, `.saturate()` and `.desaturate()` for LCH Colors